iwanders/vpn_infrastructure/clients/README.md

 * [tinc](tinc) This contains the example files to setup the keys required for tinc and the 'client' configuration.
 Tinc does not differentiate between a client and a server, but this is the road warrior configuration.
+* [http_ssl_client](http_ssl_client) This contains a script that can be used to produce a `.p12` file that a browser can use to authenticate with the proxy that requires the client side ssl certificates.

 [python]: https://www.python.org/